-By American standards — surrogacy for us requires no less disposable income than a luxury midsize sedan, and insurance coverage is often explicitly excluded — Israel is making a markedly stronger endorsement of the human dignity that comes from being able to raise a family if you desire than we will see any time soon.
+By American standards -- surrogacy for us requires no less disposable income than a luxury midsize sedan, and insurance coverage is often explicitly excluded -- Israel is making a markedly stronger endorsement of the human dignity that comes from being able to raise a family if you desire than we will see any time soon.
 On Thursday, the same Parliament passed a separate bill on basic laws of Israeli statehood, which is its own conversation.

 , was a last-minute flip by Prime Minister Benjamin Netanyahu on his prior promise to add language opening this surrogacy coverage to single fathers and same-sex couples as well.
 Many suspect he caved to pressure from the ultraconservative fringe of his coalition government.

 For the uninitiated, Friday and Saturday make up the Israeli weekend.
-Sunday is a workday — the original Monday, before Christianity switched things up.
+Sunday is a workday -- the original Monday, before Christianity switched things up.
 This is not a leisurely stroll in the park, but an economic message with teeth from queers and our allies alike, supported by numerous large businesses.
 Stances on social issues do not sync with American parlance, no matter what the haters try to tell you.
 An Israeli "right-wing" government is defined by its foreign policy and security tactics, and in fact unites some who are

 I am an American transgender woman dating an Israeli transgender guy.
-As I never had a uterus and the testosterone he takes deactivates his, surrogacy (using my previously chilled sperm and eggs he can preserve) and adoption — which itself sees queer access disparity in Israel — are very real options for us to build our future with should our relationship progress.
+As I never had a uterus and the testosterone he takes deactivates his, surrogacy (using my previously chilled sperm and eggs he can preserve) and adoption -- which itself sees queer access disparity in Israel -- are very real options for us to build our future with should our relationship progress.
 State support for us becoming parents equal to any other couple for whom it is physically less complicated would not only affirm the love and warmth we could offer our children but also allow us to begin that journey sooner.
 Instead of saving up for surrogacy itself, we could invest in a college fund.

 The American parallel to this experience was watching North Carolina pass its transphobic "bathroom bill," House Bill 2, in March of 2016, which attempted to regulate access to public restroom and changing facilities by birth certificate gender marking.
 Widely panned as a solution searching for a problem and an invasive, unenforceable provision from the start, it represented a vocal minority of social ultraconservatives hamstringing hate into state policy.